blogmywiki/PiLittleRadio/README.md

 - Add a radio station, for example fip, the greatest radio station in the world:
 	`mpc add http://icecast.radiofrance.fr/fip-midfi.mp3`
 - Test with `mpc play 1` - it should plays FIP out of the headphone socket.
 - Add some more radio stations.
-You need the raw streaming URL, they can be found for most radio stations.
+You need the raw streaming URLs which can be found for most radio stations if you search the internet.
 My list looks like this:
 	- BBC Radio 2 `mpc add http://bbcmedia.ic.llnwd.net/stream/bbcmedia_radio2_mf_p`
 	- BBC Radio 3 `mpc add http://bbcmedia.ic.llnwd.net/stream/bbcmedia_radio3_mf_p`
 	- BBC Radio 4 FM `mpc add http://bbcmedia.ic.llnwd.net/stream/bbcmedia_radio4fm_mf_p`